PaystackHQ/paystack-android/README.md

 1. Time to pay (user has provided card details on your app)

 2. Start the transaction
-    - OPTION 1: Backend starts transaction (recommended)
     - App prompts your backend to initialize a transaction
     - your backend returns `access_code` we return when it calls: https://developers.paystack.co/reference#initialize-a-transaction
     - App provides the `access_code` and card details to our SDK's `chargeCard` function via `Charge` object

-    - OPTION 2: App starts transaction
-        - Provide transaction parameters and card details to our SDK's `chargeCard` function via `Charge` object

 3. SDK will prompt user for PIN, OTP or Bank authentication as required